joonhokim0/hi-world/README.md

 # hi-world
-I was discharged from the army yesterday.
+I was discharged from the army yesterday